holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 `Conflict`, `Withdrawn`, and `Purged` are placeholders for possible future features:

-* `Conflict`: Two operations that expected to transform state in an exclusive way (such as a theoretical `RegisterRedirect` operation which unambiguously points an old entry to a new one) conflicted with each other when attempting to apply their transform.
+* `Conflict`: Two operations that expected to transform state in an exclusive way (such as a theoretical `RegisterRedirect` operation which unambiguously points an old entry to a single new one, as opposed to `Update` which may create a branched history) conflicted with each other when attempting to apply their transform.
 * `Withdrawn`: The record has been marked by its author as such, usually to correct an error (such as accidental forking of their chain after an incomplete restoration from a backup).
 * `Purged`: The adressable content has been erased from the CAS database, possibly by collective agreement to drop it -- e.g., for things that may be illegal or unacceptable to hold (e.g., child pornography).